Zettelkasten-Method/zettelkasten.de/content/posts/overview.md

     * [Create Zettel from reading notes](/posts/create-zettel-from-reading-notes/) afterwards.
 * Reading online
     * [How to read on the web efficiently](/posts/reading-web-rss-note-taking/), using and managing RSS feed subscriptions.

+## History of the Zettelkasten

+If you want to know more about the history of the Zettelkasten Method, check out the [ongoing research on Luhmann's Zettelkasten by Johannes Schmidt](https://uni-bielefeld.de/soz/luhmann-archiv/publikationen.html) at Bielefeld University.
+Johannes is the _Guardian of the Godfather's Zettelkasten_, and his work is genuinely interesting for knowledge work nerds.